Geoff Collins (American football): Florida (2015–2016)

 Collins spent two years as the defensive coordinator at Florida underneath Jim McElwain.
 While with the Gators, Collins oversaw a defense that ranked No. 6 in scoring defense in 2016 and No. 11 in 2015.
 During the 2015 season, Collins' defense became just the seventh team in the last 20 years to not allow a touchdown against three FBS Power 5 schools on the road in the same season.
-During his time at Florida, Collins coached five defensive players that were drafted in the 2016 NFL Draft and produced a consensus All-American in Vernon Hargreaves.
+During his time at Florida, Collins coached five defensive players that were drafted in the 2016 NFL draft and produced a consensus All-American in Vernon Hargreaves.
 Hargreaves and safety Keanu Neal were drafted in the first round of the 2016 NFL Draft.

-Following the 2015 season, Collins was a candidate to replace O'Leary as the head coach at UCF.
-Collins interviewed for the position that ultimately went to Scott Frost.
+The team won the SEC East Championship in 2015, and 2016.
+Following the 2015 season, Collins was a candidate to replace O'Leary as the head coach at UCF, although the position ultimately went to Scott Frost.

 Temple (2017–2018)

 Collins secured his first head coaching job in December 2016 when he was named Matt Rhule's successor at Temple.
 Collins had previously worked alongside Rhule at Albright College and Western Carolina.

 In Collins' first season, Temple went 7–6 and won the 2017 Gasparilla Bowl, the program's first bowl win since 2011 and just its third bowl win overall.

 In his second season, the Owls started off 0-2 but finished the regular season 8–4 overall and 7–1 in conference play.
 The Owls qualified for the 2018 Independence Bowl as a result.
 Along the way, Collins surpassed Steve Addazio as the winningest Temple coach over the first two seasons of their tenure at the school.
+He coached Rock Ya-Sin, a second round pick in the 2019 NFL draft.

 Georgia Tech (2019–2022)

 On December 7, 2018, Collins was named the 20th head coach of Georgia Tech football.
-Collins won three games in each of his first three seasons with the Yellow Jackets, including famously losing to The Citadel, which ran the triple option that Collins has criticized.
-In 2021, Collins ended his losing streak to FCS opponents when Georgia Tech defeated Kennesaw State, a team who was playing with their fourth string quarterback after a series of unfortunate incidents befell all other eligible quarterbacks.
-Collins never won back to back games at Georgia Tech.
-Following a 1-3 start to the 2022 season, and being out scored 210-20 over the final 5 games of his tenure against FBS opponents, Collins was relieved of coaching duties by the Yellow Jackets.
+He coached six Yellow Jackets who were drafted by the NFL, including Tyler Davis, Jalen Camp, Pressley Harvin III, Tariq Carpenter, Keion White, Jordan Mason and Jahmyr Gibbs, as well as the free agent Nathan Cottrell.
+He was subsequently fired by the Yellow Jackets in 2022, following the teams' 27-10 loss to University of Central Florida on September 24, 2022.
+Collins had a record of 10-28 at Georgia Tech, the lowest winning percentage for a permanent head coach in the program's history.
 Assistant head coach Brent Key took over as interim head coach.

+North Carolina (2024)

+Collins was hired by Mack Brown as defensive coordinator at UNC Chapel Hill, replacing previous defensive coordinator Gene Chizik.
+Coach Collins was not retained and was replaced by a former Patriots assistant, Steve Belichick.

+In July 2025, Collins was hired to be on the staff of The University of South Carolina.